-In both cases the Foe is Resolved.
+In both cases, Resolve the Foe by discarding its card, and Combat ends.
 The Party gains any Loot it was holding.
-If the Foe is unique, discard it if it Flees or remove it from the game if it is Defeated.
-Non-unique Foes are always discarded.
+If the foe is Unique, remove it from the game when it's Resolved.

 ATTACKING FLEEING FOES

 The Party may choose to attack a Fleeing Foe.
 If they do, play one more Round of Combat, and all Heroes gain Advantage.
 If the Foe survives to Flee again after that Round, the Party can't choose to attack it again.